RISC-V: History

-RISC-V Foundation and RISC-V International
+Foundations

 Commercial users require an ISA to be stable before they can use it in a product that may last many years.
 To address this issue, the RISC-V Foundation was formed in 2015 to own, maintain, and publish intellectual property related to RISC-V's definition.
 The original authors and owners have surrendered their rights to the foundation.
-The foundation is led by CEO Calista Redmond, who took on the role in 2019 after leading open infrastructure projects at IBM.
+The foundation was led by CEO Calista Redmond, who took on the role in 2019 after leading open infrastructure projects at IBM.
+In 2024 she resigned as CEO.

+The founding members of RISC-V were: Andes Technology, Antmicro, Bluespec, Ceva, Codasip, Cortus, Esperanto Technologies, Espressif Systems, ETH Zurich, Google, IBM, ICT, IIT Madras, Lattice Semiconductor, LowRISC, Microchip Technology, the MIT Computer Science and Artificial Intelligence Laboratory, Qualcomm, Rambus, Rumble Development, SiFive, Syntacore and Technolution.

 In November 2019, the RISC-V Foundation announced that it would relocate to Switzerland, citing concerns over U.S. trade regulations.
 As of March 2020, the organization was named RISC-V International, a Swiss nonprofit business association.

 As of 2019, RISC-V International freely publishes the documents defining RISC-V and permits unrestricted use of the ISA for design of software and hardware.
 However, only members of RISC-V International can vote to approve changes, and only member organizations use the trademarked compatibility logo.

+The Linux Foundation Europe started the RISC-V Software Ecosystem (RISE) initiative on May 31, 2023.
+The goal of RISE is to increase the availability of software for high-performance and power-efficient RISC-V processors running high-level operating systems for a range of market segments by bringing together a large number of hardware and software vendors.
+Red Hat, Samsung, Qualcomm, Nvidia, MediaTek, Intel, and Google are among the initial members.